Txt Here 2 Fnd Ur Nu Warners Home

 The Property Intelligence service is the latest in a list of initiatives that Warners has introduced in recent months to provide extra ease and comfort for potential buyers.
 The firm already allows customers to view Home Reports free of charge on properties on sale through Warners, while the company’s website has been revamped to make it easier for house-hunters to navigate.

 Warners has also incorporated Google Street View on every property listing on its website, so that customers can see photos of the properties’ surrounding areas and neighbourhoods – rather than just of the interior of the building.

 Scott added: “Our focus is on providing a clear and realistic picture for buyers about the properties they’re looking at.
 Other agents charge for providing copies of Home Reports but by doing this, you run the risk of losing business – all for the sake of an extra £30 or so.

 “Likewise, many agents don’t want to include Google Street View on their websites in case it puts would-be viewers off, but we think it is a good addition to have.
 It provides greater clarity about the area of the city that customers are viewing and they’d be able to look on Google to get the same information if they really wanted anyway: so why not include it as part of our service?

 “Although house prices are down on their peak levels from two years ago, there are still a lot of people who are buying and selling properties in Edinburgh.
 In our experience, if you offer customers a good service then they will come back to you when it’s time for them to make the next move on the property ladder.”

 Warners, which has four property shops in Edinburgh, has been the Capital’s leading property solicitor in terms of property sales and listings for the past decade.
-The firm maintains a high media profile and receives positive coverage thanks to a Scottish PR strategy implemented by Edinburgh public relations agency Holyrood Partnership.
+The firm maintains a high media profile and receives positive coverage thanks to a Scottish PR strategy implemented by Edinburgh public relations agency Holyrood PR.